georgelu/directory/README.md

 * Add other data fields (is event part of a series? are there any requirements/restrictions for the event?)
 * Add Twilio API

+## Data cleaning process

+- Creating separate rows for sites with multiple days (EX: A site with operations on Tuesday and Thursday will have two rows: one for Tuesday and one for Thursday)
+- Adding a coded day (0-6 for python days)
+- Adding a coded 'interval' (representing the week of the month the event occurs, with 5 representing every week)
+- Adding a starting hour

+_Caveat_ This cleaning is imperfect and the JSON schema is very tentative.
+There are a number of data issues which might favor alternative or similar data schemas.